bufbuild-ru/docs/docs/bsr/admin/on-prem/installation/index.md

 ### Configure Ingress

 The BSR uses a Kubernetes [Ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/) resource to handle incoming traffic and for terminating TLS.

-The domain used here must match the `host` set in the Helm values above.
+WarningThe domain used here must match the `host` set in the Helm values above.

 WarningTLS is required for the BSR to function properly.
 HTTP2 is preferred to allow for gRPC support.